stsewd/tree-sitter-rst/README.md

 - Option lists
 - Validate length of adornments in sections? (the spec doesn't mention this)
 - Tables (maybe implemented without validations?)
-- Group all chars as text?
-- Add fields in the grammar?
+- Highlight queries
 - tests, tests, and more tests!

 ## Design notes

-- In RST sections are a big node that contains body elements, here is just a node that contains the title.
+- In RST sections are a big node that contains body elements, here they are just a node containing the title.
   This is to avoid guessing the level of subtitles.
 - The content from directives is interpreted as RST, but in the spec it's a literal block.